 A: Tuesday, Thursday, today, and tomorrow.

-Q: A train leaves from Halifax, Nova Scotia heading towards Vancouver, British Columbia at 120 km/h.
-Three hours later, a train leaves Vancouver heading towards Halifax at 180 km/h.
-Assume there’s exactly 6000 kilometers between Vancouver and Halifax.
+Q: A train leaves from Halifax, Nova Scotia heading toward Vancouver, British Columbia at 120 km/h.
+Three hours later, a train leaves Vancouver heading toward Halifax at 180 km/h.
+Assume there’s exactly 6,000 kilometers between Vancouver and Halifax.
 When they meet, which train is closer to Halifax?

 A: The bark on a tree.

-Q: A man was outside taking a walk, when it started to rain.
-The man didn’t have an umbrella and he wasn’t wearing a hat.
+Q: A man was taking a walk outside when it started to rain.
+The man didn’t have an umbrella, and he wasn’t wearing a hat.
 His clothes got soaked, yet not a single hair on his head got wet.
 How could this happen?

 A: The man was bald.

 Q: How many seconds are there in a year?

 A: 12.
 January 2nd, February 2nd, March 2nd, April 2nd …

 Q: A cowboy rides into town on Friday, stays for three days, then leaves on Friday.
 How did he do it?

 Q: You walk across a bridge and you see a boat full of people, yet there isn’t a single person on board.
 How is that possible?